Prepare your Mattermost database

 The PostgreSQL interactive terminal starts.
 To exit the PostgreSQL interactive terminal, type \q and press Enter on Windows or Linux, or on Mac.

-When the PostgreSQL database is installed, and the initial setup complete, you can install the Mattermost server.
+When the PostgreSQL database is installed, and the initial setup is complete, you can install the Mattermost server.